kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-16 000641](https://github.com/user-attachments/assets/64c438f5-21f7-4bfb-8b7f-c31547d49827)

 ## Routes
 In the database, files are all over the place, so how are they communicating between each other?
 This is where the routes folders come in.
-They oset the standard to how the applications interact, and which model contains which controller.
+They set the standard to how the applications interact, and which model contains which controller.
 Here's an example below of the UserRoutes.js:

 ![Screenshot 2024-11-16 004527](https://github.com/user-attachments/assets/dc118c50-2f0a-46d3-9855-ccc6b5e37609)

-As you can see from the first half, the controllers, validations and checkToken are imported, and the second half links them all together, so that the the website can use them to load the various pages to the user's screens.
+As you can see from the first half, the controllers, validations and checkToken are imported, and the second half links them all together, so that the website can use them to load the various pages to the user's screens.

 ## Index